 South Africa Accuses Israel of Genocide, Calls for ICJ Intervention

-In a momentous move, South Africa has taken a formal stance against Israel at the global stage, accusing it of committing genocide and urging the International Court of Justice (ICJ) to step in.
-This bold step represents a potent escalation in the international criticism against Israel’s policies and actions.
+In a dramatic turn of events, South Africa has formally accused Israel of committing genocide and has called for the intervention of the International Court of Justice (ICJ) to halt Israel’s ongoing military operations.
+This move marks a significant escalation in the international legal sphere regarding allegations against Israel’s actions.

 Subscribe to BNN Breaking